 We meet at a local shooting range on the second Tuesday of each month for target practice and fellowship.
 The evening ends with a devotional time around God’s Word that includes a simple presentation of the Salvation message.
 This is a wonderful opportunity to invite unsaved friends and co-workers who may not otherwise be exposed to Christian fellowship and Bible preaching.

 Delicious breakfast food, warm friendship, prayer, and challenging messages from different speakers each month make an inviting recipe!
-We meet on every third Saturday at 8:00 AM for about an hour, gathering first as a large group and ending with smaller group prayers at individual tables to encourage interaction and sharing.
+We meet one Saturday a month at 8:00 AM for about an hour, gathering first as a large group and ending with smaller group prayers at individual tables to encourage interaction and sharing.
 Many of the men follow up this time together by pairing up to go on door-to-door visitation in the surrounding community.

 A vital contribution to the physical upkeep of the church during the summer months is a weekly gathering of teams of men who volunteer one Saturday every six weeks to mow, trim, weed, plant and generally maintain our 27 acres of lawns, trees, playing fields and flowerbeds.
 Friendly rivalry between the teams and good Christian fellowship make this a popular activity.